1957 1000 km of Nürburgring: Entry

 A grand total 79 racing cars were registered for this event, of which 74 arrived for practice and qualifying.
 Fresh from their sad domination on the Mille Miglia, came two work teams of Scuderia Ferrari, and Officine Alfieri Maserati.
 The team from Maranello arrived with two cars, a Ferrari 335 S and a Ferrari 315 S. The former was to be driven by Peter Collins and Olivier Gendebien with the older car for Mike Hawthorn and Maurice Trintignant.
 In the Grand Touring class, one of the works driver, Wolfgang von Trips had an accident in the challenging Breidscheid section, following a change in a pedal layout in his Ferrari 250 GT.
 He was admitted to hospital with cuts and bruises and was unable to participate in the race.

 Their Modenese rivals, who were just 2 points behind Ferrari going into the meeting, arrived with three cars, two 450Ss, plus a 300s.
 Their stars drivers, included Juan Manuel Fangio and Stirling Moss.
-With Porsche KG send two car to chase one of the less classes, it was left the semi-works Jaguar D-Types from Ecurie Ecosse and David Brown's Aston Martin DBR1/300 to challenge the Italian marques.
+With Porsche KG sending two cars to chase one of the less classes, it was left to the semi-works Jaguar D-Types from Ecurie Ecosse and David Brown's two works Aston Martin DBR1/300 to challenge the Italian marques.